 Continuing with the data above.
 Let’s say a company (or even an individual) borrows 68 at a rate of 4% (with interest compounded) and invests 50 out of this 68 in a portfolio of risky assets at an expected return on 7.2%.
 The loan of 68 will compound to an eventual cash outflow of 100 in 10 years, while the asset of 50 will be expected to grow at the higher asset return rate to also be 100, and hence can be used to repay the liability.
 But this seems to leave a ‘profit’, from the arrangement, of 18.

 The problem is that this ‘profit’ is an illusion.
 While there may be such an expected gain in cash terms, it comes at a price, which is the added risk of the company itself due to the leveraged position it has put itself in.
 Higher risk means a higher cost of capital and lower valuation multiples, which will offset any ‘gain’ from the apparent expected cash flow advantage.

 For BAE Systems the £3bn difference between their accounting and actuarial funding valuations is their equivalent of the 18 ‘profit’ in our simple example above.

-Pension liabilities should be measured (for the purpose of equity valuation) in a way that reflects the bond like characteristics of that liability and not based upon the expected return of assets that may be held in order to fund the repayment of that liability.
+Pension liabilities should be measured (for the purpose of equity valuation) in a way that reflects the bond-like characteristics of that liability and not based upon the expected return of assets that may be held in order to fund the repayment.
 For pension liabilities where investment risk is not shared with the employees (which is most defined benefit pension schemes) this means discounting at a rate that does not include a premium for investment risk.
 The accounting liability measured under IFRS would get close to the appropriate liability in most cases.